caugner/firefox-releases/toolkit/components/telemetry/docs/data/environment.rst

           autoDownload: <bool>, // true on failure
         },
         userPrefs: {
-          // Only prefs which are changed from the default value are listed
-          // in this block
-          "pref.name.value": value // some prefs send the value "pref.name.url": "<user-set>" // For some privacy-sensitive prefs
+          // Only prefs which are changed are listed in this block "pref.name.value": value // some prefs send the value "pref.name.url": "<user-set>" // For some privacy-sensitive prefs
             // only the fact that the value has been changed is recorded